Prospects for Direct Electron Detectors in Ultrafast Electron Diffraction and Scattering Experiments: Results

 From the transient differential diffraction intensity in a Debye-Scherrer ring

 we extract signal and noise to calculate the SNR per ring.
-An example transient signal is shown in Figure~\ref{fig:normalization}\,b for the (220) diffraction ring.
+An example transient signal is shown in Fig.~\ref{fig:normalization}\,b for the (220) diffraction ring.
+We note in passing that the exponential Debye-Waller response is slow and smeared out, because the time resolution of the instrument was not optimized as it is not of interest for the detector characterization conducted here.
 Photoexcitation results in a rapid decrease in diffraction intensity due to the Debye-Waller effect, after which the diffracted intensity is approximately constant on the ps-timescale.
 We quantify long-time signal as $\langle I(t>25\,\mathrm{ps})\rangle$ and the pre-photoexcitation intensity $\langle I(t<0)\rangle$ as a baseline.
 The noise level is estimated from the standard deviation of the pre-photoexcitation time delays, yielding

 where $N_\mathrm{T}$ is the number of pre-photoexcitation samples.